paulferri2407/comp0034_week8/activities/1_flask_login.md

 {% endif %}
 ```

-### 7. Require a user to be logged in to access pages

-You have already used the @login_required decorator to the logout function.

-Add this to any other routes that you wish the user to be logged in before they can view it.

-### 8. Modify the homepage to check if a user is logged in
+### 7. Modify the homepage to check if a user is logged in

 This is optional and is included as an example of how you can use access logged in status within your routes.